How it all started

 We don’t take ourselves too seriously and are not scared to ask for help or speak up when something isn’t sitting right.

 We hope to achieve the same for this platform!

-We’ve spent many an hour going over every aspect and scrutinising every tiny detail of this platform, having disagreements mixed in with laughter and the occasional bottle of wine.
+We’ve spent many an hour going over every aspect and scrutinizing every tiny detail of this platform, having disagreements mixed in with laughter (and the occasional bottle of wine).